-Illegal conduct, such as theft, dealing in, or use of illicit drugs, violence or threatened violence, and criminal damage against property; Fraud, money laundering or misappropriation of funds; Offering or accepting a bribe; Financial irregularities; Failure to comply with, or breach of, legal or regulatory requirements; and Engaging in or threatening to engage in detrimental conduct against a person who has made a disclosure or is believed or suspected to have made, or be planning to make, a disclosure.
+- Illegal conduct, such as theft, dealing in, or use of illicit drugs, violence or threatened violence, and criminal damage against property; - Fraud, money laundering or misappropriation of funds; - Offering or accepting a bribe; - Financial irregularities; - Engaging in or threatening to engage in detrimental conduct against a person who has made a disclosure or is believed or suspected to have made, or be planning to make, a disclosure.

 Disclosable matters include conduct that may not involve a contravention of a particular law.
 Information that indicates a significant risk to public safety or the stability of/confidence in Glenhaven Family Care's financial system is also a disclosable matter.
 A discloser can still qualify for protection even if their disclosure turns out to be incorrect.